-Rofin sells its products in approximately 45 countries to OEMs, systems integrators and industrial end-users who have in-house engineering resources capable of integrating Rofin's products into their own production systems.
+Rofin sells its products in approximately 55 countries to OEMs, systems integrators and industrial end-users who have in-house engineering resources capable of integrating Rofin's products into their own production systems.
 Lasers for cutting applications are marketed and sold principally to OEMs in the machine tool industry who sell laser cutting machines incorporating Rofin's products without any substantial involvement by Rofin.
 Lasers for welding applications are marketed and sold both to systems integrators and to end-users.
-Laser marking products are marketed and sold directly to end-users and to OEMs for integration into their handling systems (mainly for integrated circuit and smartcard marking applications).
-Laser micro products are marketed and sold directly to end-users (mainly for jewelry and dental applications).
+Laser marking products are marketed and sold directly to end-users and to OEMs for integration into their handling systems (mainly for integrated circuit, solar cell, and smart card marking applications).
+Laser micro products are marketed and sold directly to end-users and to OEM-customers (mainly for solar cell and jewelry applications).
 In the case of both welding lasers and laser marking products, the end-user is significantly involved in the selection of the laser component.
 In these cases, Rofin's application engineers work directly with the end-user to optimize the application's performance and demonstrate the advantages of the Company's products.

-Rofin has approximately 125 direct sales engineers operating in 24 countries, approximately 40 of whom are dedicated to marketing lasers for macro applications and approximately 85 of whom are dedicated to marketing lasers for marking and micro applications.
+Rofin has approximately 140 direct sales engineers operating in 24 countries, approximately 40 of whom are dedicated to marketing lasers for macro applications and approximately 100 of whom are dedicated to marketing lasers for marking and micro applications.
 Rofin sales engineers work either in a well-defined geographic territory or are dedicated to specific industries or applications.
-In addition, Rofin has 24 independent representatives marketing the Company's laser products in Australia, Argentina, Brazil, China, Denmark, Eastern Europe, France, Finland, India, Israel, Northern Africa, the Philippines, Russia, Singapore, South Africa, Scandinavia, Thailand, Turkey, and the United Kingdom.
+In addition, Rofin has 22 independent representatives marketing the Company's laser products in Australia, Argentina, Brazil, China, Denmark, Eastern Europe, Finland, India, Israel, Italy, Northern Africa, the Philippines, Russia, Singapore, South Africa, Scandinavia, Slovenia, Thailand, Turkey, and the United Kingdom.
 These independent representatives provide Rofin with sales leads and opportunities, but do not distribute Rofin's products.
 All sales and delivery of product are conducted by the Company.
-Fifteen of the independent representative agreements are on an exclusive basis, with the other nine on a non-exclusive basis.
+Seventeen of the independent representative agreements are on an exclusive basis, with the other five on a non-exclusive basis.
 These agreements provide for a standard percentage of the net sales price to be paid as commissions to the representatives.
-The duration of the agreements is usually one year (with an automatic one-year extension) and a six months cancellation clause.
+The duration of the agreements is usually one year (with an automatic one-year extension) and a six month cancellation clause.

-Rofin directs its worldwide sales and marketing of lasers for macro applications from its offices in Hamburg (Germany), and of laser diode components, from Mainz (Germany) and Tucson, Arizona.
+Rofin directs its worldwide sales and marketing of lasers for macro applications from its offices in Hamburg (Germany), and of laser diode components, from Mainz (Germany), Tucson, Arizona, and Freiburg (Germany).
 Worldwide sales and marketing of laser marking products is directed from Rofin's offices in Gunding-Munich (Germany) and, for laser micro products and power supplies, from Starnberg (Germany).
-Optical engines for fiber lasers for the worldwide market are sold and marketed from Tampere, (Finland) and fiber optics and beam delivery systems are sold and marketed from Gothenburg, Sweden.
+Optical engines for fiber lasers for the worldwide market are sold and marketed from Tampere (Finland) and East Granby (USA) and fiber optics and beam delivery systems are sold and marketed from Gothenburg, Sweden.
 In Europe, Rofin also maintains sales and service offices in Belgium, France, Italy, the Netherlands, Spain, Switzerland, and the United Kingdom.

-North American sales of Rofin's macro and micro laser products are managed out of the Company's Plymouth, Michigan, facility and of its marking products are managed out of its Boxborough, Massachusetts, facility.
-The Company also maintains a sales office in Tempe, Arizona, to support the expansion of Rofin's laser marking business in the North American market and a new sales and service office in Mississauga, (Canada) to support the Canadian market.
+North American sales of Rofin's macro and micro laser products are managed out of the Company's Plymouth, Michigan facility and of its marking products are managed out of its Boxborough, Massachusetts facility.
+The Company also maintains a sales office in Tempe, Arizona to support the expansion of Rofin's laser marking business in the North American market and a new sales and service office in Mississauga (Canada) to support the Canadian market.